-Attributes: The attributes of an object help describe what distinguish it from other objects in the same class and may limit the behaviours that object can engage in.
-For instance, one attribute of a Hand (of cards) is how many cards it contains - and a with four cards should refuse to allow further discards.
+Attributes: The attributes of an object help describe what distinguish it from other objects in the same class, and may limit the behaviours that object can engage in.
+For instance, one attribute of a TimeTable is what days it covers - and a week-day time-table should refuse to add a Saturday course block.